perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         a non-zero value if the Python object is a wrapped instance.

-.. cvar:: PyTypeObject *sipWrapper_Type
+.. c:var:: PyTypeObject *sipWrapper_Type

-    This is the type of a :ctype:`sipWrapper` structure and is the C implementation of :class:`sip.wrapper`.
-It may be safely cast to :ctype:`sipWrapperType`.
+    This is the type of a :c:type:`sipWrapper` structure and is the C implementation of :class:`sip.wrapper`.
+It may be safely cast to :c:type:`sipWrapperType`.

-.. ctype:: sipWrapperType
+.. c:type:: sipWrapperType

     This is a C structure that represents a SIP generated type object.
 It is an extension of the ``PyTypeObject`` structure (which is itself an